Most recent COVID-19 updates specific for State employees - As of May 11, 2023

-We have updated our COVID-19 work rules as of May 11, 2023, to coincide with the lifting of the federal Public Health Emergency (PHE).
-Please continue to follow the May 11 work rules, including voluntary mask use, staying home when sick, and washing those hands.
+We have updated our COVID-19 work rules as of March 2024, to coincide with U.S CDC changes.
+Please follow the work rules, including voluntary mask use, staying home when sick, and washing those hands.
 We have made a number of upgrades to State facility ventilation to further protect our teams from COVID-19.

 Get vaccinated and boosted